Node.js: Native bindings

 Node.js provides a way to create "add-ons" via a C-based API called N-API, which can be used to produce loadable (importable) .node modules from source code written in C/C++.
 The modules can be directly loaded into memory and executed from within JS environment as simple CommonJS modules.
 The implementation of the N-API relies on internal C/C++ Node.js and V8 objects requiring users to import (#include) Node.js specific headers into their native source code.

 As the Node.js API is subject to breaking changes at a binary level, modules have to be built and shipped against specific Node.js versions to work properly.
 To address the issue, third parties have introduced open-sourced С/С++ wrappers on top of the API that partially alleviate the problem.
 They simplify interfaces, but as a side effect they may also introduce complexity which maintainers have to deal with.
 Even though the core functionality of Node.js resides in a JavaScript built-in library, modules written in C++ can be used to enhance capabilities and to improve performance of applications.

 In order to produce such modules one needs to have an appropriate C++ compiler and necessary headers (the latter are typically shipped with Node.js itself), e.g., gcc, clang or MSVC++.

 The N-API is similar to Java Native Interface.
+OpenHarmony and ArkTS also adopts N-API, with the internal implementation rewritten.

 Project governance

 In 2015, various branches of the greater Node.js community began working under the vendor-neutral Node.js Foundation.
 The stated purpose of the organization "is to enable widespread adoption and help accelerate development of Node.js and other related modules through an open governance model that encourages participation, technical contribution, and a framework for long-term stewardship by an ecosystem invested in Node.js' success."

 The Node.js Foundation Technical Steering Committee (TSC) is the technical governing body of the Node.js Foundation.
 The TSC is responsible for the core Node.js repo as well as dependent and adjacent projects.
 Generally the TSC delegates the administration of these projects to working groups or committees.
 The LTS group that manages long term supported releases is one such group.
 Other current groups include Website, Streams, Build, Diagnostics, i18n, Evangelism, Docker, Addon API, Benchmarking, Post-mortem, Intl, Documentation, and Testing.

 In August 2017, a third of the TSC members resigned due to a dispute related to the project's code of conduct.
+They resigned after a vote failed to remove a member from the leadership group against whom multiple complaints had been filed.